fbpx

 As pointed out above, an acre is the common land measurement used in the United States.
 An acre is measured by square feet.

-How Many Square Feet In An Acre?
+How Many Square Feet In An Acre of Land?

 • 4840 square yards